Cha0s2nd/cha0s2nd-vscode-cds/README.md

 ## Requirements

-SolutionPackager.exe is required to used the solution features:
+SolutionPackager.exe is required to use the solution features.
 Either the [spkl](https://www.nuget.org/packages/spkl/) or [microsoft.crmsdk.coretools](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools/) nuget packages need to be installed to obtain it.

 ## Getting Started